jesperancinha/2Bornot2be/ocp11/ocp11-mastery-3/mastery-3-1/Readme.md

 6. I know its difficult but that's the point 😊
 Your goal is to guess how many iterations will the atomic number count These are your randomized shelves:
-Shelf 1 -> [Luek, Manon]
-Shelf 2 -> [De Machine, Luek, Luek, Manon]
+Shelf 1 -> [De Machine, Anders (Different)]
-Shelf 3 -> [De Machine, Manon, Anders (Different), “Ja, Natúúrlijk!”, Manon, X - Viering van het super decennium, Manon, Luek, Parels voor de zwijnen, Parels voor de zwijnen]
+Shelf 2 -> [De lachende derde, Luek, Luek, De lachende derde] Shelf 3 -> [Parels voor de zwijnen, De Machine, Anders (Different), De Machine, Manon, Parels voor de zwijnen, “Ja, Natúúrlijk!”, Manon, Anders (Different), De lachende derde]
-Please guess how many repetitions will this method find -> 78
+Please guess how many repetitions will this method find -> 6
 You failed this time, but try again.
-6 repetitions were found.
+8 repetitions were found.
 Your participation awards you with a medal of courage! 🎖
 1. https://nl.wikipedia.org/wiki/De_Jeugd_van_Tegenwoordig_(rapgroep)
 2. https://www.youtube.com/watch?v=cNMXSKfWfLQ
 --- 3. `Files.newDirectoryStream` Listings and the `glob` pattern